Surat: Surat under British Raj

 Under British Raj, Surat saw a period of decline from its success under the Mughal Empire.
 Though it remained a pivotal city for textile-based products, it was less important to the British as a port city than it was for the Mughals.
 Nevertheless, Surat was very interconnected with Asia and Europe, involving trade with both Europeans and Armenian merchants.

 Tactically, Surat involved itself in trade in fields that did not compete with existing European products, such as pearls and silver.
 The textile industry was also a large portion of Surat's shipping success.
 But despite being a primary port for textiles, Surat rarely manufactured these textiles locally.
 Bullion was also quite important to Surat's economy during this time.
 During his first-hand experience on a trip to Surat, English priest John Ovington recalls the great ores Surat possessed, such as gold and silver.
-He recollects the notable "abundance of Pearls" and other precious stones like diamonds that could "be purchas'd here [Surat] at very reasonable rates."
+He recollects the notable "abundance of Pearls" and other precious stones like diamonds that could "be purchas'd here [Surat] at very reasonable rates".
 As Ovington observed, this industry was imperative to Surat's prosperity under the British Raj and allowed it to maintain its relevance as a port city.

-During the Quit India Movement of Mahatma Gandhi in 1942, A large number of 3,000 Koli cultivators from Matwad, Karadi, Machhad and Kothmadi in Surat District fought against the Indian Imperial Police at Matwad with lathis and dharias on 21 August 1942.
+During the Quit India Movement of Mahatma Gandhi in 1942, 3,000 Koli cultivators from Matwad, Karadi, Machhad and Kothmadi in Surat District fought against the Indian Imperial Police at Matwad with lathis and dharias on 21 August 1942.
 In this fight, four persons including one policeman died.
 The kolis also snatched away four police rifles and two bayonets.
 Kolis smashed up the Jalalpore Railway Station, removed the Rails and burnt down the post office.
 After this, situation in the neighbouring towns of Borsad, Anand and Thasra taluqas became so tense that troops were marched through the villages between 22 and 24 August 1942 to restore order.